Combinatorial theorems in sparse random sets: Transference principles

-Our strategy for proving this theorem is to ``transfer" it from the sparse set $U$ to $\Z_n$ itself and then to deduce it from the following robust functional version of Szemer\'edi's theorem, which can be proved by a simple averaging argument due essentially to Varnavides \cite{V59}.
+Our strategy for proving this theorem is to ``transfer" the function $f$ from the sparse set $U$ to $\Z_n$ itself and then to deduce the conclusion from the following robust functional version of Szemer\'edi's theorem, which can be proved by a simple averaging argument due essentially to Varnavides \cite{V59}.

 \begin{theorem} For every $\d > 0$ and every positive integer $k$ there is a constant $c > 0$ such that, for every positive integer $n$, every function $g: \Z_n \rightarrow [0, 1]$ with $\E_x g(x) \geq \d$ satisfies the inequality